apache/james-project/src/site/markdown/server/manage-webadmin.md

 ```

 Note: The account must be empty for the restore to succeed.
 If the user already has mailboxes, the task will fail.
+If you wish to really force the restoration on a non-empty user, you can add the `?force=true` query parameter.
+It will delete existing data of the user before proceeding with the restoration.

 ### ReIndexing a user mails